Skip to content

 The metrics generation feature provides:

-SQL-to-Metric Conversion: Analyze SQL queries and generate MetricFlow metrics ✅ Intelligent Type Detection: Automatically selects the right metric type ✅ Duplicate Prevention: Checks for existing metrics before generation ✅ Validation: MetricFlow validation ensures correctness ✅ Interactive Workflow: Review and approve before syncing ✅ Knowledge Base Integration: Semantic search for metric discovery ✅ File Management: Appends to existing semantic model files safely
+SQL-to-Metric Conversion: Analyze SQL queries and generate MetricFlow metrics ✅ Intelligent Type Detection: Automatically selects the right metric type ✅ Duplicate Prevention: Checks for existing metrics before generation ✅ Validation: MetricFlow validation ensures correctness ✅ Interactive Workflow: Review and approve before syncing ✅ Knowledge Base Integration: Semantic search for metric discovery ✅ File Management: Organizes metrics in dedicated files separate from semantic models